Expensent

 1. Is Hubdoc discontinued?
 The honest 2026 status

 Let us clear this up first, because most of the articles ranking for this query get it wrong.
-As of April 2026, Hubdoc is not discontinued.
-It is still sold, still integrated with QuickBooks Online, and still listed as a supported app in the Intuit App Marketplace.
-There is no official sunset notice, no end-of-life date, and no Xero blog post announcing a shutdown.
+As of June 24, 2026, Hubdoc is not discontinued.
+Hubdoc still has public product and pricing pages, and Hubdoc public pages still describe QuickBooks Online workflows.
+There is no official sunset notice or end-of-life date in the official sources checked for this audit.

 So what is the problem?
-The problem is fit and momentum.
-Seven years into Xero ownership, many long-time users on Capterra, TrustRadius, and Software Advice describe a slower-moving product: OCR complaints, fewer obvious QBO-specific improvements, and vendor portal fetches that can break on sites using two-factor authentication.
-If bank statement workflows are important to you, verify the current Hubdoc support for your institutions before assuming it replaces a dedicated statement-extraction product.
+The problem is fit.
+QuickBooks Online users should test whether Hubdoc's current extraction, review, connected-account, and publishing workflow matches the way their documents arrive.
+If bank statement or portal workflows are important to you, verify current Hubdoc support for your institutions before assuming it replaces a dedicated statement-extraction product.

-The honest summary: Hubdoc is alive, but it may not be the best match for every QuickBooks Online workflow.
-For QBO users paying $12 a month for a product owned by Xero, the question is not “is Hubdoc dying” — it is “does this still solve the collection problem we actually have?”
+The honest summary: Hubdoc is active, but it may not be the best match for every QuickBooks Online workflow.
+The question is not “is Hubdoc dying” — it is “does this solve the collection and review problem we actually have?”

 2. Why QuickBooks users are leaving Hubdoc in 2026